• Skip to primary navigation

 baked mushrooms cookies, beautiful dessert, butter, Christmas cookies, cocoa chocolate chips ganache, decor cookies, decor dessert, egg whites glaze, fall baking, home eggs, Mushroom Cookies Recipe, organic flour, organic sugar, poppy seeds

-Mushroom Cookie Batter Instructions
+How to Make Mushroom Cookie Batter

-Beat softened butter and sugar together well until creamy.
-Add mayonnaise and beat for 30 seconds.
-Scrape the sides of the mixer bowl down with a silicone spatula to make sure mayonnaise, butter, and sugar are well combined and beat again for additional 30 seconds.
-Then add 2 large eggs and beat the batter until fluffy about a minute or so.
+Scrape down the sides of the stand mixer bowl with a silicone spatula to make sure the mayonnaise, butter, and sugar are well combined, and beat again for additional 30 seconds.

 baked mushrooms cookies, beautiful dessert, butter, Christmas cookies, cocoa chocolate chips ganache, decor cookies, decor dessert, egg whites glaze, fall baking, home eggs, Mushroom Cookies Recipe, organic flour, organic sugar, poppy seeds